GhostPack/Rubeus/README.md

 We are not planning on releasing binaries for Rubeus, so you will have to compile yourself :)

 Rubeus has been built against .NET 3.5 and is compatible with [Visual Studio 2015 Community Edition](https://go.microsoft.com/fwlink/?LinkId=532606&clcid=0x409).
 Simply open up the project .sln, choose "release", and build.

+### Sidenote: Building Rubeus as a Library

+To build Rubeus as a library, under **Project** -> **Rubeus Properties** -> change **Output type** to **Class Library**.
+Compile, and add the Rubeus.dll as a reference to whatever project you want.
+Rubeus functionality can then be invoked as in a number of ways:

+    // pass the Main method the arguments you want Rubeus.Program.Main("dump /luid:3050142".Split());

+    // or invoke specific functionality manually
+    Rubeus.LSA.ListKerberosTicketDataAllUsers(new Rubeus.Interop.LUID());

+You can then use [ILMerge](https://www.microsoft.com/en-us/download/details.aspx?displaylang=en&id=17630) to merge the Rubeus.dll into your resulting project assembly for a single, self-contained file.